U.N. rights experts blame Russia for attempt to kill Navalny | Law-Order

 U.N. rights experts blame Russia for attempt to kill Navalny

 "The use of Novichok violates Russia's commitments under the Chemical Weapons Convention.
-It was meant to kill Mr Navalny and as such constitutes a violation of the prohibition against arbitrary killings."
-Callamard and Khan also released the text of a Dec.
-30 letter to Russian authorities which said that if allegations were confirmed, Russian officials may be subject to criminal liability for ordering attempted murder. (additional reporting by Vladimir Soldatkin in Moscow Editing by Jon Boyle and Peter Graff)
+It was meant to kill Mr. Navalny and as such constitutes a violation of the prohibition against arbitrary killings," they said. (additional reporting by Vladimir Soldatkin in Moscow Editing by Jon Boyle, Peter Graff and Jonathan Oatis)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)